Welcome to the Office of Counseling Services!

 Making an Appointment

-Please call 835-6619 to schedule an appointment.
-You will be asked if you have been seen before at Counseling Services and your current enrollment status.
+Please call 575-835-6619 to schedule an appointment.
+You will be asked if you have been seen before at OCDS and your current enrollment status.
 You will be asked to complete an Intake Form prior to your first appointment.
-Please plan to pick up a form in advance of your appointment or arrive 15 minutes early to allow time to complete the Intake Form.
+Please plan to pick up a form in advance prior to your appointment or arrive 15 minutes early to allow time to complete the Intake Form.

 Cancellation of Appointments